xiaodongliang/bim360-mcapi-postman.test/Tutorials/README.md

  7. Click **Request Token**, it will direct to login Autodesk account, after it succeeds, the token will be generated.
 Click **Use Token**.
 Then, click **Update** to close the window of **Edit**

    <p align="center"><img src="../help/token.png" width="600" ></p>

+   Model Coordination API requires to work with 3-legged token.
+This collection takes **[Inheriting auth](https://learning.getpostman.com/docs/postman/sending-api-requests/authorization/#inheriting-auth)** to apply 3-legged token to every endpoint in the collection automatically, which means it does not need to input the token in the header explicitly.

  8. Start to test the tutorials.
 Check the detail steps of [Model Sets and Versions] in **Tutorials Steps** section.
 In each endpoint, some comments are enclosed for reference.
 Please check if there is any trick when you are stuck with the test.
 And also check [Tutorials](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/model-coordination/) for details of the tutorials.
     <p align="center"><img src="../help/endpointcomment.png" width="800" ></p>